 The reason I’m blogging about stress is because it has a bigger impact on our nutrition – i.e eating / drinking / food shopping / snacking habits than many would think… Moreover, it’s effect on our digestion and well-being is cyclical… and that means that we must do something about it if we want to feel better both physically and mentally.
 At the most basic level, stress temporarily halts our digestion.
-Anyone with constipation, for example, probably already suspects this and they are possibly ignoring it… Constipation can result in bloating, flatulence, discomfort, piles, and more serious conditions like diverticulitis etc.. and if you feel physically poor, that has a definable and deleterious effect on our mental health.
+Anyone with constipation, for example, probably already suspects this and they are possibly ignoring it… Constipation can result in bloating, flatulence, discomfort, piles, and more serious conditions like diverticulitis etc.. and if you feel physically poor, that has a deleterious effect on our mental health.

 Moreover, anxiety, via a series of chemicals called acetylcholine, actually halts your body healing and learning and it impacts your memory… which in itself affects your working performance of course.

 How we deal with stress and the strain it places our bodies under that’s the problem not the stress itself (usually).
 Some tips on dealing with stress: